PragyaDargun/CurrencyExchange/README.md

         - Final Total: $210.
         - ConversionRate from USD TO EUR is 0.9113, after conversion to EUR the bill amount: 191.37 EUR

+## Tech Stack

+- **Java 17**: Used as the main programming language, taking advantage of new language features and enhancements.
+- **Spring Boot 3**: Framework for building microservices, providing features like dependency injection, data access, and web MVC.
+- **In-memory cache**: Caching solution to improve performance by reducing third party API calls.
+- **Basic Authentication**: Simple security mechanism for protecting endpoints.
+- **Lombok**: Reduces boilerplate code by generating common methods such as getters, setters, constructors, etc.
+- **Swagger**: Integrated for API documentation, making it easier to interact with REST endpoints.
+- **OpenFeign**: Declarative HTTP client for easier API integration between microservices.
+- **Mockito**: Mocking framework for unit testing, allowing testing in isolation by mocking dependencies.
+- **Checkstyle**: Code quality tool for enforcing coding standards and best practices.
+- **Jacoco**: Code coverage tool used to measure how much of the code is tested by unit tests.
+- **SpotBugs**: Static analysis tool to find bugs in Java code.

 ## Getting Started
 To begin using the Attributes API, you’ll need to follow these steps: